Is Porto Worth Visiting – 17 Reasons Why It Is!

 Book lovers will be delighted here.
 There’s something for everyone – rare books, manuscripts, the classics, and children’s books.
 Not to mention it’s one of the most instagrammable places in Portugal!

-Address: Rua das Carmelitas, 144 | 5€ online entry fee or 6€ walk-in (which goes toward a book purchase)
+📍Rua das Carmelitas, 144 | 5€ online entry fee or 6€ walk-in which goes toward a book purchase, and makes for a great souvenir.
+I took home the classic Jane Austin’s Pride and Prejudice.

 6. The Historic Majestic cafe

 The incredible Art Nouveau facade is bound to stop you in your tracks in front of this 1920s cafe.
 It used to be the go-to hangout for intellects, writers and philosophers.
-Rowling credits sitting in this cafe as she penned an early draft of her famed Harry Potter books.
+JK Rowling allegedly credits sitting in this cafe as she penned an early draft of her famed Harry Potter books.

-Address: Rua Santa Catarina, 112
+📍Rua Santa Catarina, 112

 7. The Incredible Azulejos

-- Igreja dos Clérigos, of Clérigos Church, is one of the landmarks that makes Porto instantly recognizable, it’s the stunning azulejo-lined tower offering panoramic views of the city that is worth visiting here (Address: Rua de Sao Filipe de Nery | Pre-book your skip-the-line tickets here)
+• Igreja dos Clérigos, of Clérigos Church, is one of the landmarks that makes Porto instantly recognizable, it’s the stunning azulejo-lined tower offering panoramic views of the city that is worth visiting here 📍Rua de Sao Filipe de Nery (Pre-book your skip-the-line tickets here)

-- Palácio de Cristal, or the Crystal Palace is a 19th-century building that is home to a botanical garden and features an impressive array of azulejos that depict scenes from Portuguese folklore and mythology (Address: Rua de Dom Manuel)
+• Palácio de Cristal, or the Crystal Palace is a 19th-century building that is home to a botanical garden and features an impressive array of azulejos that depict scenes from Portuguese folklore and mythology 📍Address: Rua de Dom Manuel

 8. The Beautiful Crystal Palace Gardens